WHO ELECTS THE PRIME MINISTER OF INDIA?

 President of India

-The Electoral College for the indirect election of the President of India consists of the elected members of both the houses of Parliament of India and the elected members of the States and Union Territories Legislative Assemblies.
+The Electoral College for the indirect election of the President of India consists of the elected members of the houses of Parliament of India, and the elected members of the States and Union Territories Legislative Assemblies.
 However, the nominated members of the three houses are not eligible to vote.
 The election of the President of India is conducted by the Election Commission of India.

-Unlike in the USA, in the event of the death of a serving president, the vice-president will not automatically assume the position of president; instead, the vice-president assumes the position of acting president and looks after the functions of the president till a new president is elected and assumes office.
+Unlike in the USA, in the event of the death of a serving president, the vice-president will not automatically assume the position of president.
+Instead, the vice-president assumes the position of acting president and looks after the functions of the president till a new president is elected and assumes office.

-Even though the President of India is considered a ceremonial post, the post assumes importance in times of crisis, especially when there is a hung parliament and no single party enjoys majority support.
-In such circumstances, the president can play a crucial and positive role in installing a government that has majority support.
+In such circumstances, the president can play a crucial and positive role in installing a majority government.
 The president does this by taking the help and advice of eminent personalities and constitutional experts.

 Any bill passed by the Indian Parliament cannot become law unless it is signed by the President of India.